adotsch/datasets/taxi/README.md

 ## Build

 Run _q build.q_ to build the HDB.
 You can use _-s threads_ option to speed up parsing the csv files (useful only when you already have the CSV files).
 The build script monitors the _watch_ folder and precesses every _yellow_tripdata_*_.csv_ file.
-Processes files are moved to the _done_ folder.
+Processed files are moved to the _done_ folder.

-You can run the build script in parallel with the dl script.
+You can run the build script in parallel with the dl script, this way the HDB will be ready soon after you finished downloading.

 ## Issues encountered